20 January 2026

-Panels from the exhibition The Girls of Room 28 and paintings by Theresienstadt artists Bedřich Fritta and Leo Haas provide insight into life in the Theresienstadt ghetto.
-The exhibition will open on January 16, 2026, before the reading from the book "The Girls of Room 28" with songs presented by the ensemble "Zwockhaus".
-The exhibtion will be on display in the Piscator Hall until March 16, 2026.
+was opened at the Kulturvolk- Freie Voilksbühne e.V.
+Panels from our exhibtion The Girls of Room 28 and paintings by Theresienstadt artists Bedřich Fritta and Leo Haas provide insight into life in the Theresienstadt ghetto.
+The exhibition opened on January 16, 2026 with our program: reading from the book "The Girls of Room 28" and songs presented by the ensemble "Zwockhaus".
+The exhibitionis on display in the Piscator Hall until March 16, 2026.
 More at: Kulturvolk e.V.

 Aufgenommen ins Künstlerprogramm des Zentralrats der Juden